dcrozz/.hammerspoon/README.md

-		hyper + l			set the window to the right hyper + k			set the window to fill the screen hyper + j			set the window to the center hyper + q			set the window to top half hyper + z			set the window to bottom half hyper + e			set the window to lefttop hyper + r			set the window to righttop hyper + c			set the window to leftbottom
+		hyper + l			set the window to the right hyper + k			set the window to fill the screen hyper + j			set the window to the center hyper + o			set the window to top half hyper + .			set the window to bottom half hyper + e			set the window to lefttop hyper + r			set the window to righttop hyper + c			set the window to leftbottom